samyness/EVNKaifaMA309SmartMeter_MQTT_HomeAssistant/README.md

 For 24/7 operation on a Raspberry Pi, it is recommended to run the script as a **systemd service**.

-A sample service file can be found in the `systemd/` directory or created manually.

 ---

 ## 📈 Typical Use Cases